ricofehr/nextdeploy/README.md

 ## CommandLine Client

-A little client developed in Ruby allows communication with the rest api via the command line.
+A client developed in Ruby allows communication with the rest api via the command line.
 A small configuration file is related to the script and must contain the email / password of the user.
 An example of /etc/mvmc.conf
 ```